-What Camera to Use?
+What Camera to Use in Your Astrophotography Kit?

 The largest sensor interchangeable lens camera you have is going to be the top choice.
-A Full-Frame format DSLR or mirrorless camera will offer the best quality for night sky pictures.
+A full-frame format DSLR or mirrorless camera will offer the best quality for night sky pictures.
 Other good alternatives are the higher end APS-C and MFT format cameras.

 Larger format sensors are preferred for astrophotography for several reasons.
 A bigger sensor generally has bigger pixels, which give better low light response as well as less digital noise.